oseiskar/corona-sniffer/README.md

  2. A device running an official local contact tracing app on a device which is hacked to intercept the confirmed positive _diagnosis keys_ the app downloads from the local health authorities' servers (see [Google's spec][O1] for the terminology).
 This part is not described in this repository, but it is an easy task and infeasible to prevent effectively.

- 3. The server(s) receive the BLE contact tracing data, namely the _rotating proximity identifiers_ from the agents and the _diagnosis keys_ from the hacked app.
+ 3. The server(s) receive the BLE contact tracing data, namely the _rolling proximity identifiers_ (RPIs) from the agents and the _diagnosis keys_ from the hacked app.

 [O1]: https://www.blog.google/documents/68/Android_Exposure_Notification_API_documentation_v1.2.pdf